ganukeperera/Pixxy/README.md

 Due to security issues, I have opted out of any version below iOS 13.
 After checking the current iOS version usage, I decided to opted iOS 13 as the minimum supported OS since I want this app to be used by many users. [_current usage_](https://iosref.com/ios-usage)

 #### Application Architecture
 I select MVVM architecture.
 With MVVM, it’s easier to separate business logic from presentation logic which improves the testability of the app.
-One prime goal of this application is to have a very good coverage.
+One prime goal of this application is to have a very good test coverage.

 #### Model Binding
 When start developing the application, there were several options that I could choose from.
 Those are Combine Framework, RxSwift, or Swift closures.
 I opted out RxSwift since I do not want to add any 3rd party dependencies to this particular project.
 Then I used the Combine framework as it also supports iOS 13 and up.

 #### Concurrency
-Since Swift's Async/Await is supported by iOS 15 and above I can't use it in this app.
-Then I selected the Combine framework to perform all asynchronous tasks as I already decided to use it for model binding and opted out of using closures.
+I selected the Combine framework to perform all asynchronous tasks as I already decided to use it for model binding and opted out of using closures.

 #### Networking
 My options here are to use AlamoreFire for HTTP requests and use Kingfisher for downloading images.
 But I developed my own methods to deal with HTTP requests and image downloading functionality since both of them are 3rd party libraries.